- What kind of motor is it? Large, expensive or highly specialized motors are almost always cheaper to repair than to replace.

 - Is the cost of the motor repair less than the cost of a new one?
 Fixing a $150 sump pump for the price of a new switch and a little labor?
 Totally worth it.
 Doing a complete motor rebuild on a $30 blender?
 Probably not (unless number 4 applies).

-We’re always happy to take a look and give you a free estimate on repair costs to help you decide.
+We’re always happy to take a look and give you an estimate on repair costs to help you decide.